kitwaicloud/kitwaicloud.github.io/deploy/deploy.md

 After the model is built and exported into PMML file, users can deploy the model in production.
 In this tutorial, we'll demonstrate how to use KitWai to launch and deploy a PMML model on an Openscoring cluster.

 An Openscoring cluster consists of a HAProxy and a number of Openscoring nodes.
 The HAProxy is exposed to the Internet and balance the prediction request to all Openscoring nodes.
+Users can scale up/down the Openscoring cluster on demand.

 ## 1. Upload the PMML model into Swift storage
 Assume a PMML model in /tmp/churn.pmml.
-Refer to [Train a Machine Learning Model with Jupyter Notebook](/jupyter/jupyter.md) for building such a model.
+Refer to [Train a Machine Learning Model with Jupyter Notebook](/jupyter/jupyter.html) for building such a model.

 Open a console terminal in Jupyter notebook.
 Use swift command to upload the model.